24 Things Your Skin Reveals About Your Health

 Dry, cracked lips

-While the most common cause of dry lips is the weather and frequent lip-licking, you could also be developing an allergy to a product such as a lipstick or toothpaste, says Dr. Macdonald.
+While the most common cause of dry lips is the weather and frequent lip-licking, you could also be developing an allergy to a lipstick or toothpaste you’re using, says Dr. Macdonald.
 If you have specific redness, scaling or fissuring at the corners of your mouth, you could have perlèche, an easily treated fungal infection that is sometimes associated with a vitamin deficiency or a chronic illness.

 Purple butterfly rash

 “Nails are a gateway to your health,” says Dr. Macdonald.
-If you develop discolouration, dark spots, changes in your nail shape or clubbing, these can be signs of internal issues below the surface from vitamin deficiencies to lupus to liver disease.
-Here’s what the colour of your nails reveals about your health.
+If you develop discoloration, dark spots, changes in your nail shape or clubbing, these can be signs of internal issues below the surface from vitamin deficiencies and lupus to liver disease.

 Cuts that won’t heal